Feb 20, 2020

 You finally managed to get a handle on the whole GDPR business.
 But wait, the fun's not over yet!
-Now you must contend with the California Consumer Privacy Act (CCPA), which took effect on January 1 2020, and comes with its own set of rules and headaches.
-Read on to find out what it is and how you can tame this beast.
+Now you must contend with the California Consumer Privacy Act (CCPA), which took effect on January 1, 2020, and comes with its own set of rules and headaches.

 The California Consumer Privacy Act is meant to strengthen consumer protection and the privacy rights of California residents.
 The new legislation applies to all businesses to provide services or products to consumers in the Sunshine State.